eQualityTime/TheOpenVoiceFactory/README.md

 The Open Voice Factory converts communication boards into communication devices.

-Anyone can create an aid by editing a PowerPoint template to add their one pages or utterances.
+Anyone can create an aid by editing a PowerPoint template to add their own pages or utterances.
 When you upload your template to the factory, it will create a working communication aid for you.

 The resulting programs run on any platform, from tablets to laptops to phones, without installation or complex setup.